rasdani/reasoning-gym/GALLERY.md

 1. Give coordinates in the form (x, y)
 2. Round decimal answers to 3 decimal places
 3. Use the degree symbol ° for angles
-4. Return only th angle, coordinates, or radius as your answer.
+4. Return only the angle, coordinates, or radius as your answer.

 Answer: 17.10°
 Metadata: {'A': (-7, -10), 'B': (-2, -3), 'C': (-3, -6), 'angle_ABC_degrees': 17.10272896905237, 'task_type': 'angle_measure'}